Engaging patients and carers in commissioning at HQIP

-Some audits have extensive PPI through charity involvement.
+Some audits have extensive engagement through charity involvement.
 We have made use of charity networks by working with them to share questions about an audit to get patient and carer views.

 Epilepsy12 – Over 50 patient and carers responded to a small survey to give a wide range of views, which were fed into the specification development meeting.

 Dementia – A number of relevant charities responded to our request for involvement which led to 20 patient/carer reps interested in participating in the SDM.
 These included patients, carers, charity reps and SUN members.
 We decided to hold a separate patient-focus group in which themes were developed and then shared by 4 representatives from that group at the SDM.

 Child Health Clinical Outcome Review Programme – Two representatives were found through their organisation and personal work in PPI and in representing children and young people.
 The PPI lead is taking their views forward into moderation.

 SUN member representative

 Mental Health Clinical Outcome Review Programme – A SUN member with lived experience is an Independent Advisory Group member for this programme and is involved in the whole commissioning process for the new contract.